Modern attempts to revive the Sanhedrin

-Modern attempts to revive the Sanhedrin are the efforts from 1538 until the present day to renew the Sanhedrin, which was the high court and legislative authority for Jews in ancient times.
-The Sanhedrin was originally dissolved in 358 by the edict of the Roman emperor Constantius II.
-(Though 358 was the last formal meeting, there is no record of when it was actually dissolved and by whom.)
+Modern attempts to revive the Sanhedrin refer to the efforts from 1538 to the present aimed at renewing the Sanhedrin, which was the high court and legislative authority for Jews before it was dissolved by Roman Emperor Constantius II in 358.
+Although 358 was the year of the proclamation, no documentation exists regarding when the Sanhedrin actually dissolved.

 Modern attempts to revive the Sanhedrin rely on the opinion of Maimonides (1135–1204), who proposed a mechanism by which semikhah and the Sanhedrin could be reestablished.
-There have been several attempts to implement Maimonides' recommendations.
-In 1538, Rabbi Jacob Berab of Safed attempted to restore the traditional form of semikhah, and ordained several other rabbis, including Rabbi Yosef Karo.
-However, this attempt was controversial, and in any case the chain of ordination died out after several generations.
-Several later attempts have been made, including one attempt in 2004, which established a full Sanhedrin of over 70 members, though its validity has not been widely accepted.
+Several attempts have been made to implement Maimonides's recommendations.
+In 1538, Rabbi Jacob Berab of Safed attempted to restore the traditional form of semikhah and ordained several other rabbis, including Yosef Karo.
+However, this attempt was controversial, and the chain of ordination died out after several generations.
+Several later attempts have been made, including one attempt in 2004, which established a full Sanhedrin of over 70 members.
+However, its validity has not been widely accepted.

+The relevance of the Sanhedrin in Jewish law cannot be minimized: it was the only judicial body in the Land of Israel putatively having the statutory and constitutional authority to render a verdict of capital punishment to would-be offenders, and it was solely authorized to send forth the Jewish people to a voluntary war.

 The dissolution of the classical Sanhedrin

 By the end of the Second Temple period, the Sanhedrin achieved its quintessential position, legislating on all aspects of Jewish religious and political life within the parameters laid down by Biblical and Rabbinic tradition.
 After the destruction of the Second Temple in 70 CE, the Sanhedrin was re-established in Yavne.
-It later then move to a succession of different locations, finally (in 220) to Tiberias.
+It later then moved to a succession of different locations, finally (in 220) to Tiberias.
 During the presidency of Gamaliel IV (270–290), due to Roman persecution, it dropped the name Sanhedrin; and its authoritative decisions were subsequently issued under the name of Beth HaMidrash.

 In the year 363, the emperor Julian (r.
 355–363 CE), an apostate from Christianity, ordered the Temple rebuilt.
 However, this attempt failed with Julian's death.
 As a reaction against Julian's pro-Jewish stance, the later emperor Theodosius I (r.
 379–395 CE) forbade the Sanhedrin to assemble and declared ordination illegal.
 Capital punishment was prescribed for any Rabbi who received ordination, as well as complete destruction of the town where the ordination occurred.
 Gamaliel VI (400–425) was the Sanhedrin's last president.
 With the death of this patriarch, executed by Theodosius II for erecting new synagogues contrary to the imperial decree, use of the title Nasi, the last remains of the ancient Sanhedrin, became illegal after 425.